torvalds/linux/Documentation/arm64/legacy_instructions.rst

 hooks to support emulation.
 Where available it also allows turning on the instruction execution in hardware.

-The emulation mode can be controlled by writing to sysctl nodes (/proc/sys/abi).
-The following explains the different execution behaviours and the corresponding values of the sysctl nodes -
+The emulation mode can be controlled by writing to sysctl yesdes (/proc/sys/abi).
+The following explains the different execution behaviours and the corresponding values of the sysctl yesdes -

 * Undef
     Value: 0